auvzhcet/Documentation/docs/computer/student_Reports/Acoustic Source - Mohd Hozaifa Khan.md

 ### Lack of Audio jack ports

-First problem was the lack of no. of input *AUDIO ports*.
-Most of the Microphones currently support AUDIO jack as input to system.
-There are mostly single USB jack port available in a PC, Board, etc. It was very difficult to receive acoustic data from 2 different devices at the same time.
+The first problem was the lack of no. of input *AUDIO ports*.
+Most of the Microphones currently support AUDIO jack as input to the system.
+There is mostly a single USB jack port available in a PC, Board, etc. It was very difficult to receive acoustic data from 2 different devices at the same time.

 #### _Our Solution_